James Read Tan Coconut Melting Tanning Balm Review

 Review

-Results you may expect from using James Read Tan Coconut Melting Tanning Balm:
+Does James Read Tan Coconut Melting Tanning Balm Work?

-Quite moisturizing: James Read Tan Coconut Melting Tanning Balm has a moisturizing rating of 5.0 out of 10.
+According to CreamScan analysis, James Read Tan Coconut Melting Tanning Balm is quite moisturizing, with a moisturizing rating of 5.0 out of 10.

 Is it more humectant or occlusive?
 It is purely occlusive.
 It has zero Humectancy (we didn't find any humectant ingredients on the ingredient list) and a maximum Occlusivity of 10 out of 10, entirely due to the high content of Cocos Nucifera (Coconut) Oil (est. ≈45.0%).